Conrad Dunn: Life and career

 He has made numerous appearances in films and on television, frequently as the villain.
-In the mid-1990s he returned to the name Conrad Dunn and began working extensively in Canada as well as the U.S. Notable TV roles include an antagonistic juror in the USA Network film, We the Jury (1996), a remorseless mobster in two CBS miniseries (1997–1998) adapted from Mario Puzo's The Last Don, and the arch villain in the 2000 pilot for TNT's supernatural drama series Witchblade.
-In 2001 he joined the principal cast of the A&E TV series, Nero Wolfe (2001–2002), portraying the superlatively competent freelance detective Saul Panzer for two seasons.
-His later film appearances include Chicago (2001), Owning Mahowny (2003) and Ving Rhames' Animal 2 (2007).
+In the mid-1990s he returned to the name Conrad Dunn and began working extensively in Canada as well as the U.S. Notable TV roles include an antagonistic juror in the USA Network film We the Jury (1996), a remorseless mobster in two CBS miniseries (1997–1998) adapted from Mario Puzo's The Last Don, and the arch villain in the 2000 pilot for TNT's supernatural drama series Witchblade.
+In 2001 he joined the principal cast of the A&E TV series Nero Wolfe (2001–2002), portraying the superlatively competent freelance detective Saul Panzer for two seasons.
+His later appearances include the films Chicago (2002), Owning Mahowny (2003) and Ving Rhames' Animal 2 (2007), and the TV series Suits (2012).

+In addition to his work in film and television, Dunn was artistic director of three acting companies—The Frances Farmer Memorial Players (1977–1979), The Fly by Night Players (1981–1982) and The Dakota Repertory Theatre Company (1983–1991).
+He produced and performed in two notable Los Angeles productions—the award-winning Guests of the Nation (1989), and the first Equity performance of Seed of Darkness: The Final Tale of Edgar Allan Poe (1990)—that were both directed by Ron Burrus, leading exponent of the work of Stella Adler.

+Dunn's other stage credits include a 1994 production of Edward Albee's The Zoo Story, simultaneously performed in American Sign Language.
+"Notwithstanding the value of bringing this important work to a non-hearing audience, the energy of the gestures generated by the actors actually underscores the emotional impact of their fateful encounter," wrote Variety.
+He later performed in Jim Garrard's Peggy's Song in Toronto (2012), North Hollywood (2019) and Kingston, Ontario (2020), and was recognized as best actor in a play at the 2019 Valley Theatre Awards.
+Dunn has also directed many original one-act plays showcasing the writers and actors at the Actors Workout Studio, in the NoHo Arts District of Los Angeles.